sauravshekharsingh/social/README.md

 # Social Media App using React and Redux

 Social Media Web Application built using React and Redux as the state management tool.
+Social Media API (https://github.com/sauravshekharsingh/social-api) serves as the backend of the Web App.

 ## Screenshots